-- Conserves Oregon's Natural Resources [Strategic Goal 1] This package will assist local communities in resiliency planning. - Promote Sustainable, Vibrant Communities [Strategic Goal 2] This package supports this strategic goal by supporting local planning efforts to develop resilience to natural hazards. - Provide Timely & Dynamic Leadership to Support Local & Regional Problem Solving [Strategic Goal 4] Another department strategy supported by this package is the improving of local governments to carry out land use responsibilities through development of new processes and resource for keeping local plans up-to-date.
-This package provides a means for the department to develop and coordinate strategic initiatives with other state agencies in the implementation of coastal seismic resilience. - Deliver Services that are Efficient, Outcome-based and Professional [Strategic Goal 5]

-This package enhances the capacity for the department to respond to citizens, local jurisdictions, state partners, external stakeholders, and federal agencies, in an informed and efficient manner.
+- Promote Sustainable, Vibrant Communities [Strategic Goal 2] This package supports this strategic goal by supporting local planning efforts to develop resilience to natural hazards, including those exacerbated by climate change. - Provide Timely & Dynamic Leadership to Support Local & Regional Problem Solving [Strategic Goal 4] Another department strategy supported by this package is the improving of local governments to carry out land use responsibilities through development of new processes and resource for keeping local plans up-to-date, namely estuary management plans.
+This package provides a means for the department to develop and coordinate strategic initiatives with other state agencies in the implementation of the 2010 Climate Change Adaptation Framework. - Deliver Services that are Efficient, Outcome-based and Professional [Strategic Goal 5] This package enhances the capacity for the department to respond to citizens, local jurisdictions, state partners, external stakeholders, and federal agencies, in an informed and efficient manner.
 It supports the ongoing provision of services to local governments in support of local objectives.

-The Governor's Office, other state agencies, non-governmental organizations and local government have expressed the need for the department to provide leadership and guidance on coastal seismic resilience and mitigation planning.
-There are no feasible alternatives to hiring staff to provide the needed technical assistance and grant management.
+The Governor's Office, other state agencies, non-governmental organizations and local government have expressed the need for the department to provide leadership and guidance on climate change adaptation and updates to estuary plans.
+There are no feasible alternatives to hiring staff to provide the needed technical assistance.
 The hiring of contractors would not provide the necessary longevity and working relationships with local governments and state agencies.

+Staff ing Impact

-FTE Position Class Classification Salary 1.00 7119109 C1099 Planner 4 \$5,544
+FTE Position Class Classification Salary

+1.00 7119109 C1099 Planner 4 \$5,544

+1.00 7119110 C8507 Natural Res.
+Spec 4 \$5,034

 The department will quantify results in technical assistance provided to coastal local governments, partner state agencies and the public and plan updates.
 The timeline for the results will be the end of the biennium.
 The milestones would be yearly as documented by the number of local governments and state agencies provided technical assistance and the number of updates to comprehensive plans.
-In addition, if the related Package 101 is approved, the quality and quantity of successful local government coastal seismic resiliency grants awarded will also be part of the evaluation.